Filter by Category:

 Answer: This is one of those double-edged swords.
 On one hand you’re excited that they are so driven and enthusiastic about the text.
 On the other hand these students often ruin your prediction/inference lessons and zap the motivation for the rest of the class to want to finish the book.

-At a recent workshop Lowell MS teacher Susan Udovich shared a fantastic folk tale that could help deter this problem.
+Lowell Middle School (Lowell, IN) teacher Susan Udovich shared a fantastic folk tale that could help deter this problem.
 It’s entitled “The Green Ribbon” retold by Alvin Schwartz.
 (Read Alvin Schwart’s retelling of “The Green Ribbon.”)

 There was a school girl who always wore a green ribbon around her neck.
 There was a boy who consistently asked her why she wore the ribbon, but her response was that she couldn’t tell.
 The two end up falling in love and getting married.
 The entire time she still wears the green ribbon.
 They grow old together and she becomes very ill.
 On her death bed he asked one last time for her to tell him why she always wore that ribbon.
 She tells him that he can now take the ribbon off of her neck…and her head rolls away.